milan121999/Motor-Vehicle-Theft-Analysis/README.md

 * Provide actionable insights for crime prevention and law enforcement resource allocation

 ## Dataset
-The dataset included fields such as Time_Occurred, Time_Frame, ZIP, and Premise_Type for November and December of 2015 and 2016.
-The data was processed in Python using Pandas for aggregation, with visualizations built using Matplotlib and Seaborn to reveal trends across time and geography.
+The dataset was sourced from Kaggle’s Motor Vehicle Theft dataset for the city of Phoenix, covering incidents from November and December of 2015 and 2016.
+It includes fields such as Time_Occurred, Time_Frame, ZIP, and Premise_Type.
+Python (Pandas, NumPy, and Datetime) was used for data cleaning and transformation, while visualizations were created using Matplotlib and Seaborn to explore geographic and temporal trends.

 ## Python Libraries Used
 * Pandas – for data cleaning, grouping, and aggregating theft data by time, location, and premise type